illegalcoding/ISH/README.md

 - IP address (The IP address of the server)
 - HTTP(S) response code (The response code the server sent)
 - Response text (The full response text the server sent, including the headers)

+To convert from the binary format to JSON, you just need to run the parser and it will create a file called `output.json`.
 ## Dependencies
 - json-c
 - OpenSSL